 Digitizing paper-based information

-A lot of important information is trapped in paper and many scanned documents aren’t searchable.
+A lot of important information is trapped on paper and many scanned documents aren’t searchable.
 Organizations can digitize this information using commercial products like Amazon Textract or comparable alternatives like the Textract Python package.
 As the Textract site describes, “As undesirable as it might be, more often than not there is extremely useful information embedded in Word documents, PowerPoint presentations, PDFs, etc—so-called “dark data”—that would be valuable for further textual analysis and visualization.
 While several packages exist for extracting content from each of these formats on their own, this package provides a single interface for extracting content from any type of file, without any irrelevant markup.”

 Categorizing sentiment and opinions

-People who analyze surveys spend large amounts of time categorizing answers to open-ended questions.
-Not only a time issue, humans are prone to bias when interpreting ambiguous information.
+People who analyze surveys spend a lot of time categorizing answers to open-ended questions.
+Not only a time-consuming issue, humans are prone to bias when interpreting ambiguous information.
 This becomes even more problematic as multiple people—each with their own biases—divvy up the work of categorizing a single set of responses.
 Topic classification algorithms can cluster responses into logical categories.
 Sentiment analysis tools can determine whether a response is positive, negative or neutral.
 Other natural language understanding methods can flag threatening, abusive or inappropriate comments.
 These and other text-analysis tools can dramatically reduce the time spent on these tasks and increase the quality of the analysis.

 Automating first line of support

-Improving the user experience of marketplaces
+Improving the user experience of marketplace applications

 To a large extent, the defensibility of a marketplace-style application depends on its ability to create and sustain network effects.
 Further, what makes a marketplace sticky and valuable is the frequency with which both sides of the market come together in a transaction.
 Following common business models, the higher the number of transactions, the more revenue the marketplace generates.
 Machine learning can help entice the demand side to transact.
 A machine learning model could present specific supply goods (e.g. Airbnb apartments) to users who are likely to be planning a visit to the destination and that are likely to value the amenities of that property.
-Also, the site’s search engine could rank results based on the likelihood that the user performing the search would find them appealing.
+Also, the site’s search engine could rank results based on the likelihood that the user performing the search would find the options appealing.

 The path forward